When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 • Props to go along with the book.

-Simple storytelling is always a good plan.
-But you can make it more exciting by turning it into an interactive experience.
-That might mean getting props to go along with the book or asking your 1-year-old what sound the various animals in the book make!
+Reading is always a good plan, but you can make it more exciting by turning it into an interactive experience.
+Use puppets or stuffed animals to act out scenes.
+Ask your 1-year-old what sound the various animals in the book make to encourage vocalization.

 9. Sticker Books